5 Tips For Creating An Ergonomic Bathroom

 2. Install Appliances at a Comfortable Height

 Ergonomic design acknowledges the way our bodies interact with a space.
 In a bathroom, this means installing toilets, sinks, mirrors, and cabinetry at heights that are easily accessible and reduce strain on our bodies.
 Measure the space between appliances as well as the height at which they will be positioned to allow for your body’s natural movements.
-You can also install appliances designed to accommodate varying ranges of body motion, like a walk-in shower or the KOHLER® Walk-In Bath, which has the lowest step-in in the industry.
+You can also install appliances designed to accommodate varying ranges of body motion, like a walk-in shower or the KOHLER® Walk-In Bath, which has one of the lowest step-ins in the industry.
 Limiting the amount your body will have to bend, raise or lower is especially important if you’re planning to age in place.

 3. Include All Necessary Light Fixtures